 There is a joke about British Columbia that BC stands for Bring Cash (depending on who you ask, they might say it also stands for Bring Cannabis, but that's another story).

 Saving money in Vancouver is really not an easy feat, especially since if you were to ditch the car to save money you'd have to live closer to Vancouver itself, which is damn expensive.

 To save money in this metropolis, there are a few options.
 You can live in an area which is a little worse for the wear (or a lot), but most of the bad areas are truly bad.
 I live in an apartment that is a pretty run down apartment, but it's tolerable, and our rent - not including any utilities (hydro, not even laundry, electricity, internet or phone) is almost $900/month.
 If we include all of the above listed utilities, we're looking at almost $1200/month, depending on the weather.

 You can live farther out - ie in Abbotsford, which is seen as the sticks in most areas and can be very isolated.
 If you live in Abbotsford, most people wouldn't consider you to live in even the Vancouver area (by any stretch of the imagination), and the closer you get to Vancouver, typically the more expensive it is.

 Since we're so close to the border, to save money on gas, groceries, or alcohol - even clothes and gifts - lots of people go over the border to fuel up and stock up.

 Luckily there is a lot to do in this area without having to pay for anything; entertainment can always come free.

-Vancouver and the lower mainland of BC area has a lot to offer, but cheap living isn’t included in that.
-Unfortunately, much of the ‘advice’ that the surprising amount of personal finance bloggers from Vancouver frequently read about on other blogs would never be able to apply to us.
+Vancouver and the lower mainland of BC area has a lot to offer, but cheap living isn't included.
+Unfortunately, much of the 'advice' that the surprising amount of personal finance bloggers from Vancouver frequently read about on other blogs would never be able to apply to us.